ryanalpha/ripeness-palm-oil/README.md

 # ripeness-palm-oil
 Ripeness Palm Oil with deep learning model

-We prepare dataset which divided into 6 categories: ripe, unripe, underripe, overripe, emptybunch and abnormal
+We prepare dataset which divided into 6 categories: ripe, unripe, underripe, overripe, emptybunch and upnormal